I can be pretty transparent when it comes to personal opportunities for growth, life lessons, and horsemanship travails.

 I share because I know readers have similar stuff going on.
 We’re all works in progress, facing difficulties and opportunities.
 The choices we make forge our individual characters and paths, but there are universal connections in our specificities.

-We are not the same persons or riders we were a decade ago.
+We are not the same riders or people we were a decade ago.
 Surely, we hope we’re better, but sometimes we can be oblivious to our shortcomings: Whaddya mean I’m riding crooked?
 Whaddya mean I raised my voice?

 If you’re like me, you notice more and more that in order to be good with horses, you need to be good with yourself.
 You need to work at your humanship along with your horsemanship.